dafny-lang/dafny/docs/_includes/Grammar.md

 Characters that can appear in a verbatim string.
 See the [discussion on unicode support](#sec-unicode).

-### Comments
+## Comments
 Comments are in two forms.

-* They may go from "/\*" to "\*/" and be nested.
+* They may go from `/*` to `*/` .
-* They may go from "//" to the end of the line.
+* They may go from `//` to the end of the line.

+Comments may be nested,
-Note that the nesting of multi-line comments is behavior that is different from most programming languages.
-In dafny,
+but note that the nesting of multi-line comments is behavior that is different from most programming languages.
+In Dafny,
 ```dafny
 method m() {
   /* comment